espocrm/documentation/docs/development/frontend/html-css.md

 Cancelling margins:

 * `no-margin` – cancels margins for an element contained in a panel and other containers;
-* `no-side-margin` – cancels seide margins for an element contained in a panel and other containers;
+* `no-side-margin` – cancels side margins for an element contained in a panel and other containers;

 Margins: